Kaymar Rear Bar Review

 A steel bull bar typically weighs 25 – 50kg.
 Most rear bars weigh around 50 – 75kg and then you have the weight of the swing away accessories too.
 It is a lot of additional weight, which you may or may not be able to afford to have out of your payload.
 Also, consider the weight is right at the back of the vehicle.

-For dual cab utes especially, have a think about the weight you have sitting behind the rear wheels.
+For dual cab utes especially, have a think about the weight you have sitting behind the rear wheels; Is your Dual Cab’s chassis going to bend?
 By the time you add up a long range tank, rear bar, drawer system, fridge, water tank etc you are looking at a huge amount of weight hanging in a place where it is very likely to bend your chassis, and this happens on a regular basis to all different types of modern utes.

 Rear bars are not cheap.
 Kaymar pretty much top the list for quality and their price reflects it.
-Even a cheap rear bar with twin tyre carriers will still set you back nearly $2000, so they aren't a cheap accessory!
+Even a cheap rear bar with twin tyre carriers will still set you back nearly $2000 (probably far more than this today!), so they aren’t a cheap accessory!

 Having to open swing aways before accessing door